 Have you been accused of committing a sex crime in Greensburg or a nearby city?
 These types of offenses cannot merely be explained away, and you deserve every protection the law allows.
-Whether you have already been charged with a sex offense, or you are under investigation, you need to call a sex crime lawyer right away.
+Whether you have already been charged with a sex offense, or you are under investigation, you need to contact a Greensburg sex crime lawyer right away.

 What Is a Sex Crime?